 The AMF shall include the UE Radio Capability information, if available, to the NG-RAN node as described in TS 23.501 [2].
 If the RAT Type is NB-IoT then NB-IoT specific UE Radio Access Capability Information is included instead, if available.

+If AMF has UE Radio Capability ID in UE context, the AMF includes the UE Radio Capability ID in this step.
+The NG-RAN uses the UE Radio Capability ID to obtain UE radio capabilities according to the cached mapping, and if the NG-RAN has no the mapping of the UE Radio Capability ID and the radio capabilities, the NG-RAN retrieves the mapping from the AMF using N2 procedure.